rhysd/react-vim-wasm/static/vim-wasm/README.md

 **WARNING!: This npm package is experimental until v0.1.0 beta release.**

+## Introduction

 This is an [npm][] package to install pre-built [vim.wasm][project] binary easily.
 This package contains:

 - `vim.wasm`: WebAssembly binary
 - `vim.js`: Web Worker script to drive `vim.wasm`
+- `vim.data`: Bundled preloaded files loaded into filesystem at start up
 - `vimwasm.js`: ES Module to manage lifetime of Web Worker
+- `small/vim.{wasm,js,data}`: Small feature version

 Please read the following instructions to use this package.
-You can play with [live demo][demo]
+You can play with [live demo][demo].
+For usage of the demo, please read [usage documentation](./DEMO_USAGE.md).

 ## Installation